 Student evaluation is systematically reported to the parents on a six-week basis.
 The report card grades are reported as letter grades.
 These grades are determined by numerical averages corresponding to the scale listed below.
 Report Cards are issued every six weeks via email to parents.
-The FACTS system is used for grades and communication for $1^{st} - 12^{th}$ grade students between report cards.
-Progress reports are not sent out, as all grade information is posted and available for parents.
+The FACTS system is used for grades and communication for $1^{st}-12^{th}$ grade students between report cards.
+Elementary sends progress reports mid 6-weeks.
+Progress reports are not sent out for 6^{th} - 12^{th} grades, as all grade information is posted and available for parents.